 Nplate is FDA-approved to increase platelet counts in children ages 1 year and older.
 It’s given to children who’ve had ITP for at least 6 months.
 For this use, the children’s ITP hasn’t responded to past treatment with either corticosteroids, immunoglobulins, or a splenectomy.

-The Food and Drug Administration (FDA) approves prescription drugs such as Nplate to treat certain conditions.
-Nplate is approved to treat immune thrombocytopenia (ITP) in certain people (see the section just above called “Nplate for ITP”).
-But the drug may also be used off-label for other conditions.
+The FDA also approved Nplate to treat bone marrow syndrome.
+And the drug may be used off-label for other conditions.
 Off-label use is when a drug that’s approved to treat one condition is used to treat a different condition.

 Nplate for aplastic anemia

 Nplate isn’t FDA-approved to treat aplastic anemia.
-But the drug has also been used off-label to increase platelet counts in people with aplastic anemia.
+But the drug has been used off-label to increase platelet counts in people with aplastic anemia.

 If you have questions about treatment options for aplastic anemia, talk with your doctor.